MicrosoftDocs/win32/desktop-src/Msi/duplicatefile-table.md

 ---
-Description: 'The DuplicateFile table contains a list of files that are to be duplicated, either to a different directory than the original file or to the same directory but with a different name.
-The original file must be a file installed by the InstallFiles action.' ms.assetid: '7fe1b52d-4b06-48cd-afe5-2bd5495bb55e'
+Description: The DuplicateFile table contains a list of files that are to be duplicated, either to a different directory than the original file or to the same directory but with a different name.
+The original file must be a file installed by the InstallFiles action. ms.assetid: 7fe1b52d-4b06-48cd-afe5-2bd5495bb55e
 title: DuplicateFile Table
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DuplicateFile Table